Cracked walls, water in the basement, uneven floors — get answers and a clear plan to fix it.

 Small, non-leaking hairline cracks can sometimes be sealed with a DIY kit.
 But if water is coming through, if the crack is wider than a quarter inch, or if the wall is bowing, professional repair is necessary.
 Sealing a crack without addressing the underlying cause can trap moisture inside the wall and make the problem worse.

 Yes.
 We serve homeowners across the Twin Cities metro including St. Paul, Bloomington, Brooklyn Park, Plymouth, Eden Prairie, Minnetonka, Edina, Richfield, Golden Valley, St. Louis Park, Eagan, and surrounding communities.
+Crawl space repair in Minneapolis and the surrounding suburbs is a big part of what we do — if you need a foundation contractor in any of these areas, we cover them all.
 If your area is not listed, we may still be able to help — call to find out.